-Way back at Microsoft Build 2016—our premiere developer conference—we introduced the world to the Windows Subsystem for Linux (WSL).
+Way back at Microsoft Build 2016—the Windows Subsystem for Linux (WSL) Team’s premiere developer conference—we introduced the world to the Windows Subsystem for Linux.
 This was particularly exciting news for web developers.
 Before WSL, developers had to switch back and forth between these platforms.
 Now, they can use the rich Linux developer ecosystem and tools alongside the great tools they were already using in Windows, without having to boot into another operating system or VM.

-We want 24-bit Color in the Windows Console!
-One of the earliest and most frequent requests we received was to increase the number of colors that the Windows Console can support.
-In Windows 10 Insider Preview Build 14931, we added support in WSL to see glorious 24-bit RGB true color through the Windows Console.
+- 24-bit Color in the Windows Console – One of the earliest and most frequent requests we received was to increase the number of colors that the Windows Console can support.
+In Insider Preview Build 14931, we added support in WSL to see glorious 24-bit RGB true color through the Windows Console.

-Copy and paste arrives for Linux/WSL Consoles.
-It took us a while to untangle the Console’s internals and implement this highly-requested feature but, eventually, we got it right—and delivered with Windows 10 Insider Preview Build 17643.
+- Copy and paste arrives for Linux/WSL Consoles – It took us a while to untangle the Console’s internals and implement this highly-requested feature, but eventually, we got it right and delivered it with Insider Preview Build 17643.

-Mounting of USB storage devices and network shares.
-Another common ask from many WSL users was for WSL to support mounting of USB-attached storage devices, and network shares.
-In Windows 10 Insider Preview Build 16176, USB and UNC paths (network shares) were added.
+- Mounting of USB storage devices and network shares – Another common ask from many WSL users was for WSL to support mounting of USB-attached storage devices, and network shares.
+In Insider Preview Build 16176, USB and UNC paths (network shares) were added.

 To 19H1 and beyond

-More performance!
-More compatibility!
-We heard you loud and clear.
-Our top requests from the WSL community have been to increase the file system performance, and make more apps work inside of WSL.
-And with the recent release of Windows Subsystem for Linux 2, you can get up to 20x faster performance compared to WSL 1.
+- More performance & more compatibility – We heard you loud and clear.
+Our top requests from the WSL community have been to increase the file system performance and make more apps work inside of WSL.
+And with the recent release of WSL 2, you can get up to 20x faster performance compared to WSL 1.
 And now that WSL 2 includes its own Linux kernel, it has full system call compatibility.
 This introduces a whole new set of apps that you can run inside of WSL, including the Linux version of Docker, as well as FUSE!

-As we move on to upcoming Windows 10 Insider Preview builds, you can look forward to even more features, bugfixes, and general updates to WSL 2.
-For details, check the Windows Insider blog as well as the Command-Line Blog and the WSL Team Blog.
-If you run into any issues, or have feedback for our team, please file your issue here on our Github.
-For any general questions about WSL, you can reach our team members here on Twitter.
+As we move on to upcoming Insider Preview builds, you can look forward to even more features, bug fixes, and general updates to WSL 2.
+For details, check the Windows Insider Program’s flight blog posts, as well as the Command-Line Blog, and the WSL Team Blog.
+If you run into any issues or have feedback for our team, please file your issue on our Github.
+For any general questions about WSL, you can reach our team members on Twitter.
 Keep that feedback coming!